geogbristol/thesis_latex_template/README.md

 # thesis_latex_template
-This is an example of latex thesis used by Lenka Hasova, based on University of Nottingham example.
+This is an **unofficial** example of latex thesis used by Lenka Hasova, based on University of Nottingham example.

 It also includes the Nothingham example.